PAS-AGRO-PAS/.github/README.md

 The **PAS-AGRO-PAS project** aims to enhance productivity, adaptiveness, sustainability, and profitability of agro-pastoral systems across eight Mediterranean countries.
-This goal is achieved through a systemic approach that leverages the multifunctionality of resilient agro-pastoralism.
+This goal will be achieved through a systemic approach that leverages the multifunctionality of resilient agro-pastoralism.